Luos-io/Documentation/src/pages/prototyping_boards/quick-start.md

 ![USB board](/_assets/img/quickstart-2.png)<br />

 #### 4. Interact with the device
-*The USB node handle a specific module called "[Gate](/pages/high/modules_list/gate.md)".
-There are other boards hosting "Gate" module and using different connection than USB.
-These particular modules convert Luos modules data into something easier to understand and manage, using [JSON API](/pages/high/json-api.md).*
+*The USB node handle a specific container called "[Gate](/pages/high/containers_list/gate.md)".
+There are other boards hosting "Gate" container and using different connection than USB.
+These particular containers convert Luos containers data into something easier to understand and manage, using [JSON API](/pages/high/json-api.md).*

 Interacting with the Luos system and program behaviors will require to spot the USB connection on your computer.
 The following steps are explained on the [General board use page](/pages/prototyping_boards/electronic-use.md) with more details.
 In the following example, the associated port is `COM13`.